CyberMonitor/orquestra-docs/v1/content/quantum-engine/workflow-basics.md

 - In contrast, a `step` is the invocation of a `template`, passing objects and parameter values to the `template` to be executed.

-For further distinction between the two, please refer to the [Templates page](https://www.orquestra.io/docs/qe/workflow/templates/) and the [Steps page](https://www.orquestra.io/docs/qe/workflow/steps/).
+For further distinction between the two, please refer to the [templates page](../../quantum-engine/templates/) and the [steps page](../../quantum-engine/steps/).

 In the example below, we define a template named `salutaions` - the entrypoint template for this workflow.
 Below in the "Steps" section we will show how to define what this template does.